pizzajsdev/dragswag/README.md

 ## How t works

 Under the hood, DragSwag attaches a pointerdown event listener to draggable elements.
-After it’s triggered, it tracks `pointermove` events on the document until `pointerup` occurs.
+After it's triggered, it tracks `pointermove` events on the document until `pointerup` occurs.
 On every `pointermove` event, it checks elements under the cursor using `document.elementsFromPoint()`, and then handles the logic of tracking current and new droppables at that point.

-Draggables aren’t bound to the initial configuration, so it can be changed at any time, making it very flexible to use new closures, settings, etc. The React bindings wrap this core logic and adapt some arguments to be more convenient.
+Draggables aren't bound to the initial configuration, so it can be changed at any time, making it very flexible to use new closures, settings, etc. The React bindings wrap this core logic and adapt some arguments to be more convenient.

 An important point for React is the draggable/droppable wrappers—they keep the original ref to the React element and